 - Representing a global hotel chain in a jurisdictional dispute in U.S. District Court, Southern District of Florida.

 - Representing the United States in a series of prosecutions against individuals in the Tampa Bay area who were defrauding undocumented persons by posing as attorneys and charging them for legal services.

-- Assisting the Federal Bureau of Investigation and the Manatee County Sheriff’s Office revive the unsolved 2006 kidnapping and murder of minor Amber Woods, resulting in multiple second-degree murder charges in December 2020.
+- Assisting the Federal Bureau of Investigation and the Manatee County Sheriff’s Office to revive the unsolved 2006 kidnapping and murder of minor Amber Woods, resulting in multiple second-degree murder charges in December 2020.

 - Prosecuting a Florida man who was sexually abusing his infant child and posting videos of the abuse in a dark-net forum.

-- Securing a life sentence and 35-year sentence against two Florida school administrators, respectively, both of whom sexually abused children and conspired with each other to have group sex with minors.
+- Securing a life sentence and 35-year sentence against two Florida school administrators, respectively, both of whom sexually abused children and conspired with each other to have sex with minors.

 While working at the Department of Justice, Frank was involved in numerous community outreach programs.
 For six years, he volunteered for the U.S. District Court, Middle District of Florida, Tampa Division’s Intensive Reentry Program, helping inmates at high risk of recidivism to reenter society.
 Additionally, he worked with “Guys with Ties,” a community outreach program where federal prosecutors visit and counsel students at underprivileged schools.
 Frank also volunteered with a non-profit animal rescue organization.